camilopgonzalez/FERRER-MASSON-Test/README.md

 To run:
 after clone
-go to root folder and checkout master then pull go to the project root folder and execute docker-compose up -d --build docker exec -it php-container bash composer install and composer update php bin/console doctrine:schema:update --force docker exec -it node-container bash docker-compose run --rm node-service
+go to root folder and checkout master then pull, go to the project root folder and execute docker-compose up -d --build, docker exec -it php-container bash, composer install and composer update, php bin/console doctrine:schema:update --force, docker exec -it node-container bash, docker-compose run --rm node-service

 To run tests: